-The unit is initially fairly silent, but after a while, the fans will run at full throttle, and the noise becomes unpleasant.
-Too much for my ears - for prolonged use.
-This is not a huge problem if the unit is stowed away inside a rack.
-But if you work in close proximity, then the situation is more severe.
+The unit is fairly silent, but after a while, the unit heats up and the fans will run at full throttle.
+The noise becomes unpleasant, at least for my ears.
+This is not a big problem if the unit is stowed away inside a rack or placed in a remote location, but if you work in close proximity then the noise probably will bother you, sooner or later.

-This idea works probably OK, but I cannot directly recommend it - you risk some serious things:
+This idea probably works, but I cannot directly recommend it - you risk some serious things:

-Frankly speaking, the original thermal design of this unit is - poor.
-The design seems to go back a couple of years, my recently purchased unit (May/2020), is manufactured in 2016.
+Frankly speaking, the original thermal design of this unit is poor.
+The design seems to go back a couple of years, my recently purchased unit (May/2020), is already manufactured in 2016.
 It seems that the design has been static since the introduction, or then BM is selling old stock...
-Please drop me a line if your unit's interior differs from this one.

-The heavy number-crunching tasks (video processing) are taken care of by two power-hungry Xilinx FPGA's, hiding under the finned heatsinks on the main PCB, see Fig.1.
-These are the components that dissipate the majority of the heat.
+The heavy number-crunching task (video processing) is taken care of by two power-hungry Xilinx FPGA's, hiding under the finned heatsinks on the main PCB, see Fig.1.
+These dissipate the majority of the heat inside the unit.
 Their cooling relies solely on the fact that enough cool air is pushed through the fins via the rather small heatsinks.
 To make the flow as efficient as possible, there is an airflow controlling (plastic) viaduct mounted to the lid, see Fig.2.

 The original (speed-controlled) 40mm fans are noisy, even at the lowest speeds.
-Unfortunately, due to the under-dimensioned heatsinks, the fans need to (and will) run after a while at full speed.
-This generates unpleasant and constant disturbing noise.
-Don't even dream of performing a voiceover when sitting close to this unit, or recording other faint sounds close to this unit.
+Unfortunately, due to the under-dimensioned heatsinks, the fans need to (and will) run in practice at full speed.
+This generates an unpleasant and constantly disturbing noise.
+Don't even dream of performing a voiceover, or recording other faint sounds close to this unit.

 Replacing the fans with ultra-silent Noctua fans is a straightforward process.
 Always unplug the unit from the mains whenever the cover is removed.
 Remove carefully the old fans by unscrewing them and unplugging their cables from the main PCB.
 Attach the Noctua fans in the same orientation (blowing outwards, and rotated so that the wires come out from the bottom).
 Do not use the screws that came with the Noctua fans, they will fit but are too long and will collide with the lid when its replaced.
 Use the fan fixing screws that came with the unit.